Ritalin vs Adderall

 Use in the long term could reduce the effectiveness of the treatment or worsen symptoms.

-Is There A Difference In The Dosage Between Adderall And Ritalin?
+Is There A Difference In The Dosage Between Adderall vs Ritalin?

-Both Ritalin and Adderall come in long-acting and short-acting formulas.
+In the case, Ritalin vs Adderall both come in long-acting and short-acting formulas.
 There are slight differences in the dose of Adderall and Ritalin.
 Ritalin comes in long-acting, sustained release and immediate-release formulations.
 Adderall only comes in extended-release and immediate-release formulas.

 Is There A High From Taking These Drugs?